- Email: David.Carrier@lewisbrisbois.com

 David J. Carrier is an associate in the Minneapolis office of Lewis Brisbois and member of the Products Liability, Complex Business & Commercial Litigation, and Labor & Employment Practices.

 David's singular goal as a litigator is to protect the most important parts of his clients' business—their products and customers, their employees and trade secrets, and the threat to their bottom line from high-exposure class actions.

 This focus has led David to represent national and international businesses in commercial, class action, and trade secret disputes in courtrooms across the country.
-David has defended a wide range of products liability actions, including manufacturers of Class I and II medical devices, industrial chemicals and cleaning products, and exercise equipment.
+David has defended a wide range of products liability actions, including manufacturers of Class II and III medical devices, industrial chemicals and cleaning products, and exercise equipment.
 An accomplished legal writer and tactician, David has led successful motion practice efforts asserting complex jurisdictional defenses and defending large financial institutions against high-exposure consumer class actions, including ones alleging violations of FACTA, FCRA, RESPA, TILA, FDCPA, and involving allegedly defective products, including industrial chemicals.